Transition: High School to College

 The role of the student also changes upon entering college.
 College students with disabilities must take an active role in self-advocacy and seeking accommodations and services.

-• Once students are determined to be eligible for services, they must schedule a Registration appointment with a DS counselor in order to secure accommodations.
+- Once students are determined to be eligible for services, they must schedule a Registration appointment with a DS staff member in order to secure accommodations.